FRIENDS OF CLAINES CHURCH

 Jacob’s Ladder I

 Hello, My 2x Great Grand Parents lived at Jacob's Ladder between 1828 and 1864.
-Edward HODGES was an Agricultural labourer. three of his nine children were born and baptised in Claines.
+Edward HODGES was an Agricultural laborer. three of his nine children were born and baptised in Claines.
 I would like to locate their house and if it is still standing obtain a photograph.
 From the 1841 census I know the enumerator went to the Rockery then 1 house Tappen Hill 3 more houses in the Rockery then the HODGES House and one other in Jacob's Ladder then Porter's Lock and Porter's Mill.
 From this information can anyone tell if they lived at the bottom, top or along the hill.
 Can the house be identified?
 Is it still standing?
 Hazel McMullin 5th Feb 08

 Jacob’s Ladder II

 Hi Everyone, from a very snowy Canada.
-Still looking for info, Does anyone have any
+Still looking for info, Does anyone have any history on Jacobs Ladder,( Claines) How it got it's name etc,? what houses are on the hill now, When we were there 1950's we had no mod cons -

 Thank you, Gillian Smith, Ontario Canada .
 5th Feb 08